Conservation, Affordable Housing and Community Gardens

-Athens Land Trust has protected nearly 3,000 acres of forests, wetlands, working farmland, county parkland and neighborhood open space in four Georgia counties, has 149 affordable housing units, and has helped establish over 30 school and community gardens.
+Athens Land Trust has protected nearly 3,000 acres of forests, wetlands, working farmland, county parkland and neighborhood open space in four Georgia counties, has 149 affordable housing units, and has helped establish more than 30 school and community gardens.

 Athens Land Trust has helped to revitalize the historically African-American neighborhoods near the University of Georgia in downtown Athens, where many low- to moderate-income families have experienced pressure from gentrification.
 The effort has preserved affordable housing and cultural heritage in these communities, and kept them green at the same time.

-With support from funders such as the Fund for Southern Communities, the Ben & Jerry’s Foundation and Athens-Clarke County, Athens Land Trust works to increase the amount of open space, parks and community gardens in the neighborhoods.
-This broad support demonstrates how being involved in different aspects of their community has widened the organization’s access to a variety of funding sources.
+With support from such funders as the Fund for Southern Communities, the Ben & Jerry’s Foundation and Athens-Clarke County, Athens Land Trust works to increase the amount of open space, parks and community gardens in the neighborhoods.
+This broad support demonstrates how being involved in different aspects of its community has widened the organization’s access to a variety of funding sources.

 Another project, Fourth Street Village, is an apartment community for 120 families.
 Directly across from Howard B. Stroud Elementary School, it has a 9-acre tract zoned for multi-family housing.
 Fourth Street Village is located along the bus line and is close to a grocery store, pharmacy and other desirable amenities.

-Fourth Street Village provides rental housing for 96 low-income families making 50% of Area Median Income or below.
+Fourth Street Village provides rental housing for 96 low-income families making 50 percent of area median income or below.
 ALT and its partner, Ambling Development, received financing from PNC Multifamily Capital and from the Low Income Housing Tax Credit Program of the Georgia Department of Community Affairs.

 There are many supportive services for residents, such as employment programs, homeownership counseling, resident involvement in decision-making, a safety program and tenant counseling.
-Ongoing activities are computer classes, financial management seminars, and residents’ association meetings.
+Ongoing activities include computer classes, financial management seminars and residents’ association meetings.
 These services are administered by ALT and Ambling Management in partnership with many local agencies and businesses.